ivadomed/utilities/quick_start_guides/nnU-Net_quick_start_guide.md

 Replace `FOLD` with 0 if you want to run only a single fold; otherwise, 5 folds are the default.

 > **Note**
 > Every 50 epochs, a checkpoint is saved (do not stop before the 50th epoch if you want to run inference).
+You can continue a previous training from the latest checkpoint, by adding the `--c` flag to the `nnUNetv2_train` command.

 > **Note**
 > Figure tracking the training progress is available `nnUNet_results/DATASET_ID/nnUNetTrainer__nnUNetPlans__3d_fullres/fold_X/progress.png`